 Starry Night Over the Rhone by Vincent Van Gogh

-The riddle of the painting
+The Enigma of the Painting

 Starry Night Over the Rhone by Vincent van Gogh at the Musée d’Orsay – Photograph Raymond Martinez 2003